tylerpeairs/WhatsapptoDocBot/README.md

- # WhatsApp to Doc Bot
+ # WhatsApp-to-Docs-AI

- WhatsApp to Doc Bot is a Flask-based application that integrates with the WhatsApp Business Cloud API, OpenAI, and Google Docs to convert WhatsApp messages into clear, categorized entries in a Google Document.
+WhatsApp-to-Docs-AI is a Flask-based application that integrates with the WhatsApp Business Cloud API, OpenAI, and Google Docs to convert WhatsApp messages into clear, categorized entries in a Google Document.
 Incoming messages are processed via a webhook, rewritten and categorized by an AI model, and appended under the appropriate heading in a Google Doc in the user's Drive.

  ## Features
  - **Real-time Webhook Processing**: Receives WhatsApp messages via webhook and filters out status updates.